The Anglo Saxon period in England stretches from the 5th century to the 11th century and ended with the Norman Conquest of England.

-From 5th to 11th centuries, clothing became more refined and elaborate, comprising of many different pieces of dress including leggings, cloaks and belts.
+From the 5th to 11th centuries, clothing became more refined and elaborate, comprising many different pieces of dress including leggings, cloaks and belts.

 The clothes for women in the Anglo Saxon period comprised mainly of a woollen gown that fell all the way to the ankles.
 More well-off women would wear a more elaborate dress, often comprising of an inner gown and an outer gown which was looser.

-The clothes of the Anglo Saxon kings during the early period were fairly similar to the general clothes for men in the Anglo Saxon society.
+The clothes of the Anglo Saxon kings during the early period were fairly similar to the general clothes of men in Anglo Saxon society.

 A distinguishing feature of the king’s clothing was the use of a leather tunic upon which rings were sewn.
 The king also wore a longer and more elaborate cloak.
 By the 9th century, silk was extensively used in the clothing of the Anglo Saxon kings.

 The clergy wore simple clothes during the early Anglo Saxon period.
 An 8th-century historical source reveals that the clergy in Britain were forbidden from wearing any brightly coloured clothes or indulging any other extravagance in clothing.

 The clothing itself comprised of rather short twill cloaks and linen stockings.